nchandra75/wsdemo/README.md

 # For Demo 3+ (websockets - install when you reach Demo 3)
 uv add flask-socketio

+# For the sidebar on websockets
+uv add websockets
 ```

 ## Running the Demos